 Adapt your driving style and speed to the prevailing situation.

-- For lower fuel consumption, activate Eco drive mode.
+- For lowest energy consumption, activate the Pure drive mode.

-- High speed results in increased fuel consumption - the wind resistance increases with speed.
+- High speed results in increased energy consumption - the wind resistance increases with speed.

-- Drive with the correct air pressure in the tyres and check this regularly - select ECO tyre pressure for best results.
+- Drive with the correct air pressure in the tyres and check this regularly - select ECO tyre pressure for optimum results.

-- Choice of tyres can affect fuel consumption - seek advice on suitable tyres from a retailer.
+- Choice of tyres can affect energy consumption - seek advice on suitable tyres from a dealer.